cnguy/kayn/COVERAGE.md

 # Endpoints

+Everything should be in the same order as in the official docs.

 ## CHAMPION-MASTERY-V3
 - [x] `Get all champion mastery entries sorted by number of champion points descending,`
 - [x] `Get a champion mastery by player ID and champion ID.`